Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 ```

 **Conflict Handling**:
-- Shift/Reduce Conflict: Happens if a state contains both
+- When there is a conflict canonical LR(1) uses a lookahead to disambiguate